parruc/docker-django/README.md

                         Database user
   -dbp DBPASSWORD, --dbpassword DBPASSWORD
                         Database password
-  -dbrp DBROOTPASSWORD, --dbrootpassword DBROOTPASSWORD
+  -g, --gis             Use this parameter to add GIS support to postgres -r REQUIREMENTS, --requirements REQUIREMENTS
+                        Django app requirements
+  -smtpu SMTPUSER, --smtpuser SMTPUSER
+                        SMTP user
+  -smtpp SMTPPASSWORD, --smtppassword SMTPPASSWORD
-                        Database root password
+                        SMTP password
+  -smtph SMTPHOST, --smtphost SMTPHOST
+                        SMTP host address
   -pn PROJECTNAME, --projectname PROJECTNAME
                         Name of the project
-  -dv DJANGOVERSION, --djangoversion DJANGOVERSION
-                        django version
+  -pv PYTHONVERSION, --pythonversion PYTHONVERSION
-  -sc SECRETKEY, --secretkey SECRETKEY
+                        Python version to use as base docker image -sc SECRETKEY, --secretkey SECRETKEY
                         django project secret key
   -ul UPLOADLIMIT, --uploadlimit UPLOADLIMIT
                         max MB uplodable
+  -br BACKUPREPOSITORY, --backuprepository BACKUPREPOSITORY
+                        backup git repo
+  -cm CRONJOBMINUTE, --cronjobminute CRONJOBMINUTE
+                        backup croonjob minute
+  -ch CRONJOBHOUR, --cronjobhour CRONJOBHOUR
+                        backup cronjob hour
-  -rw, --rewrite        Use this parameter if your website uses url rewrite -v, --verbose         Use this parameter to see verbose output -dev, --development   Use this parameter to see development to tru
+  -v, --verbose         Use this parameter to see verbose output -c, --create          Use this parameter to create the .config file if does
+                        not exists
+  -dev, --development   Use this parameter to see development to true

 The configuration params will be printed on screen and saved on a .config file params order of resultion is: